visionml/pytracking/pytracking/README.md

 * **[dimp18_vot](parameter/dimp/dimp18_vot.py)**: The parameters settings used to generate the DiMP-18 VOT2018 results in the paper.
 * **[dimp50](parameter/dimp/dimp50.py)**: The default parameter setting with ResNet-50 backbone which was used to produce all DiMP-50 results in the paper, except on VOT.
 * **[dimp50_vot](parameter/dimp/dimp50_vot.py)**: The parameters settings used to generate the DiMP-50 VOT2018 results in the paper.
+* **[prdimp18](parameter/dimp/prdimp18.py)**: The default parameter setting with ResNet-18 backbone which was used to produce all PrDiMP-18 results in the paper, except on VOT.
+* **[prdimp50](parameter/dimp/prdimp50.py)**: The default parameter setting with ResNet-50 backbone which was used to produce all PrDiMP-50 results in the paper, except on VOT.
+* **[super_dimp](parameter/dimp/super_dimp.py)**: Combines the bounding-box regressor of PrDiMP with the standard DiMP classifier and better training and inference settings.

-The difference between the vot and the non-vot settings stems from the fact that the VOT protocol measures robustness in a very different manner compared to other benchmarks.
+The difference between the VOT and the non-VOT settings stems from the fact that the VOT protocol measures robustness in a very different manner compared to other benchmarks.
 In most benchmarks, it is highly important to be able to robustly *redetect* the target after e.g. an occlusion or brief target loss.
 On the other hand, in VOT the tracker is reset if the prediction does not overlap with the target on a *single* frame.
 This is then counted as a tracking failure.
 The capability of recovering after target loss is meaningless in this setting.
 The ```dimp18_vot``` and ```dimp50_vot``` settings thus focuses on avoiding target loss in the first place, while sacrificing re-detection ability.

 ### ATOM
 The official implementation for the ATOM tracker ([paper](https://arxiv.org/abs/1811.07628)).